Kuma-Boo/project-reignition/.github/ISSUE_TEMPLATE/bug-report.md

 **Reproduction Steps**
 Add clear, concise steps to reproduce the bug, preferably in the format of a numbered list.

-****
-Add the game's version number, or the commit hash here.

 **System Information**
-Game Version:
+Game Version: Add the game's version number, or the commit hash here.
 OS/Platform: Use "N/A" if bug happens on all platforms.
 Specs: Use "N/A" if bug happens on all platforms.